-- Windows shall be rectangular, vertically proportioned, and operable. - Transoms may be oriented horizontally with panes that are vertically proportioned. - Window muntins are encouraged, shall be true divided light or simulated divided light, and shall create panels of square or vertical proportion. - Window sills shall have a minimum 2"thick exterior sill horn. - Precast window sills in masonry construction shall project a minimum of 1" from the face of the building. - Shutters, when used, must be operable and sized to match the openings.
+- Windows shall be rectangular, vertically proportioned, and operable. - Transoms may be oriented horizontally with panes that are vertically proportioned. - Window muntins are required on facades facing streets or Alice Park (but care should also be taken with how the view will be from within a particular room if different window configurations are used).
+Window muntins shall be true divided light or simulated divided light configuration, and shall create panels of square or vertical proportion. - Window sills shall have a minimum 2"thick exterior sill horn. - Precast window sills in masonry construction shall project a minimum of 1" from the face of the building. - Shutters, when used, must be operable and sized to match the openings.
 Shutters in accordance with specific architectural typologies are encouraged.
-All shutters shall be provided with shutter stays and hinges. - Security doors and window grills must be approved on a case by case basis. - Windows may be grouped in horizontally proportioned openings and shall have a minimum 3" wide mullion between individual units. - Figural windows (ie: circle, etc.) are permitted, subject to the approval of the ARC. - Special windows such as Palladian, flanked, triple hung, walk through, jib windows, and decorative stained glass windows are subject to the approval of the ARC.
+All shutters shall be provided with shutter stays and hinges. - Security doors and window grills must be approved on a case by case basis. - Windows may be grouped in horizontally proportioned openings and shall have a minimum 3" wide mullion between individual units. - Figural windows (ie: circle, etc.) are permitted, subject to the approval of the ARC. - Special windows such as Palladian, flanked, triple hung, walk through, jib windows, and decorative stained glass windows are

-- False shutters without hardware, and/or not sized to window opening. - · Horizontally proportioned window panes and/or openings. - "Picture-framing" windows. - Ganged windows without a dividing mullion. - Transoms over windows. - Snap in muntins on windows. - Grilles between window glass without interior/exterior mounted muntin bars. - Plate glass picture windows.
+- False shutters without hardware, and/or not sized to window opening. - Horizontally proportioned window panes and/or openings. - "Picture-framing" windows with trim (unique conditions must be applied to the head and sill). - Ganged windows without a dividing mullion. - Transoms over windows. - Snap in muntins on windows. - · Grilles between window glass without interior/exterior mounted muntin bars. - Plate glass picture windows.
 For water-facing facades, ARC may make special exceptions. - Brick moulding window surrounds on wood walls. - Wood window trim narrower than 3 1/2" (with the exception of brick mould conditions) - Dark tinted or reflective glass, glass block, window-mounted air conditioner units, and molded vinyl shutters are prohibited.